Ocean Currents: Forces, Concepts, Terminology, Maps

 Forces Behind Ocean Currents

-Oceanic currents are driven by three main factors: 1) Winds drive currents that are at or near the ocean's surface.
+1) Winds, powered by solar energy, direct surface currents, like those in gyres.
+Winds drive currents that are at or near the ocean's surface.
 Near coastal areas winds tend to drive currents on a localized scale and can result in phenomena like coastal upwelling.
 On a more global scale, in the open ocean, winds drive currents that circulate water for thousands of miles throughout the ocean basins.
+Earth's spin pushes gyres clockwise in the Northern Hemisphere and counterclockwise in the Southern Hemisphere (the so-called Coriolis effect).
 [Source: NOAA]

 2) Thermohaline circulation.
 This is a process driven by density differences in water due to temperature (thermo) and salinity (haline) variations in different parts of the ocean.
 Currents driven by thermohaline circulation occur at both deep and shallow ocean levels and move much slower than tidal or surface currents.
+It can take a thousand years to complete a global thermohaline cycle, James Potemra, a professor at the University of Hawaiʻi at Mānoa Institute of Geophysics and Planetology, told Live Science.

 3) The rise and fall of the tides.
 Tides create a current in the oceans, which are strongest near the shore, and in bays and estuaries along the coast.
 These are called "tidal currents."
 Tidal currents change in a very regular pattern and can be predicted for future dates.
 In some locations, strong tidal currents can travel at speeds of eight knots or more.